 (less complex than it sounds)

 (requires patience, persistence, attention to detail, and a refusal to accept “no” for an answer)

 Step 1: Gather the RIGHT Information

-The first step to negotiating your hospital bill is to make sure you have in your possession — and that you understand — all of the relevant documents for your case.
+The first step to negotiating medical bills is to make sure you have in your possession — and that you understand — all of the relevant documents for your case.
 (For a refresher on how to understand your hospital bill and insurance Explanation of Benefits, reread our section in Part 1: Understanding Your Medical Bills.)
-These include:
+These medical documents include:

 - Hospital Bill